 Grassroots advocacy is a key tool in preventing a nuclear-armed Iran.
 Through protests and other grassroots activities, the American public can clearly communicate to politicians and corporate executives that a nuclear Iran is not acceptable.

 Local communities around the U.S. turn to UANI for resources such as news, research and speakers in addition to UANI programs and projects.
 As part of its grassroots activities, UANI organizes onsite protests at corporate offices and headquarters nationwide.
 UANI has protested in front of the offices of Honeywell, Maersk, Siemens, Sinopec, Eni, Nokia and other leading corporations with extensive Iran business operations.

-Hotels Campaign: Since 2009, as part of its annual Hotels Campaign, UANI has organized and led efforts to compel New York area venues to not host Ahmadinejad and the Iranian delegation during the UN General Assembly’s (UNGA) annual September meeting in New York City.
+Since 2009, as part of its annual UN General Assembly Campaign, UANI has organized and led efforts to compel New York area venues to not host Ahmadinejad and the Iranian delegation during the UN General Assembly’s (UNGA) annual September meeting in New York City.
 UANI and its supporters have successfully urged a number of venues to decline accommodations for Ahmadinejad and led campaigns and protests against those hotels that have hosted the Iranian leader.
 UANI believes no venue should be providing accommodation for the Iranian leadership without incurring severe reputational and financial consequences.

 Click here to see a video of the Corporate March.

 On April 22, 2011, UANI and Iran180 held a rally at the New York International Auto Show to protest Fiat’s irresponsible business dealings with Iran.
 Fiat openly does business in Iran, where the Iranian regime uses Fiat vehicles to transport missiles and stage public executions.